This is the first in a series of blog posts highlighting pivotal moments in the history of the Safe Routes to School movement.

 “Deb has that rare combination of a high-energy personality, incredible attention to detail, and the ability to see the big picture that makes her a true visionary.
 She’s also a phenomenal fundraiser.
 She is relentless and doesn’t take no for an answer,” said Kallins.

 Hubsmith’s dedication to advancing Safe Routes to School nationally paid off as she worked closely with Congressman Oberstar’s staff in 2002 and 2003 to write the federal legislation for Safe Routes to School in the 2005 SAFETEA-LU bill.
 With the passage SAFETEA-LU, Safe Routes to School became an established federally-funded program in all 50 states and Washington, DC.
-That same year, Hubsmith founded the Safe Routes to School National Partnership.
+That same year, Hubsmith founded the Safe Routes Partnership.

 In the decade since the birth of Safe Routes to School nationally, our nation has undergone profound changes in the way we think about the intersection of health and physical activity, of transportation and community design, and of equity and active transportation.
 Today, we are working toward a shared vision with a broad and diverse set of champions for healthy, active communities.
 Today, our commitment to advancing Safe Routes to School is tightly and inseparably woven with our work to advance Complete Streets, shared use policies, and healthy community design.